Fentanyl Addiction: Side Effects, Detox, Withdrawal, and Treatment

 In both the outpatient and inpatient setting, clients must adhere to the policies and rules set forth by the drug rehab center.
 This ensures that the treatment setting continues to be a safe, sober, and supportive one at all times.

-The cost of drug and alcohol rehab will vary based on the type of program, the rehab location, and whether or not the client decides to use medical benefits to supplement the total cost.
+The cost of a fentanyl treatment program will vary based on the type of program, the rehab location, and whether or not the client decides to use medical benefits to supplement the total cost.
 Clients may pay for treatment in a variety of ways, including medical benefits, private loans, out-of-pocket payments, and Employee Assistance Programs (EAP).

-Addiction treatment does not end after drug rehab is completed—recovery from fentanyl addiction is a lifelong process that will require hard work, dedication, and continual effort.
-Men and women in recovery can choose to continue their addiction treatment with a transitional housing program or an aftercare program.
+Fentanyl treatment does not end after drug rehab is completed—recovery from fentanyl addiction is a lifelong process that will require hard work, dedication, and continual effort.
+Men and women in recovery can choose to continue their fentanyl treatment with a transitional housing program or an aftercare program.

 Sober Living Programs